 - Add the rest of the water until the bottle is almost full.
 Then add a few drops of dish soap.

 - Close the bottle and shake gently to mix everything up.

 - Glue the bottle closed with a little gorilla or hot glue and enjoy!

 Image and Craft by Kumarah Yoga

 These glitter bottles are so fun to make and look at.
 It is so cool to watch the glitter swirling throughout the bottle.
-These are also great to practice breathing and mindfulness techniques with.
+These are also great with which to practice breathing and mindfulness techniques.

 Mindful Zen Garden:

 I love zen gardens!
 They are an ancient meditation technique used by Japanese monks to practice mindfulness, just as you will.